Texas Tech University

 Federal Research Expenditures (FRE):

-Funds expended for research (program code 200), excluding capital construction, that are sourced with federal sponsored projects, including those directly from U.S. government agencies, indirectly passed-through from other entities, and any related program income; also includes a portion of federal work study expenditures allocable to research.
+As reported on the National Science Foundation Higher Education Research and Development Survey (HERD), research expenditures (program code 200), excluding capital construction and noncash, sourced with federal sponsored projects, including those directly from U.S. government agencies and indirectly passed-through from other entities, as well as any related program income.
+Also includes federal stimulus funds restricted for strategic research priorities and a portion of federal work study expenditures allocable to research.
+Note federal research reported to THECB will be lower, as effective FY22 its definition excludes subawards to Texas public institutions of higher education.
 College and department level allocations are based on the home department of the sponsored project principal investigator and co-investigator(s).

 Gift Research Expenditures (GRE):

-Funds expended for research (program code 200), excluding capital construction, that are sourced with restricted gifts from for-profit and non-profit entities, including earnings on endowments and quasi-endowments funded from these gifts.
+Research expenditures (program code 200), excluding capital construction and noncash, that are sourced with restricted gifts from individuals, for-profit and non-profit entities, including earnings on endowments and quasi-endowments funded from these gifts.
 College and department level allocations are based on the expenditure organization (orgn).

 Private Research Expenditures (PRE):